Capelinha/alexa-sls-bus/README.md

 * Configure your **aws credentials** at `~/.aws/credentials` *note: Attention to set your personal developer aws account to dev-aws profile in this configuration file*
-* Create your Route53 subdomain record in the main AWS Account;
 * Install NodeJS v10 or later;
 * Install Serverless framework; [https://serverless.com/](https://serverless.com/)